afeld/python-public-policy/final_project.md

 {% if school_slug == "columbia" -%}
 While there are ways to find who owns a notebook on Colab, please avoid doing so.
 {% endif -%}

+Reviews are expected to be in-depth, and thus take 15+ minutes each.